This post may contain affiliate links. Please see my disclosure policy for details.

 But today it’s been transformed into a huge dining hall where you can eat breakfast, lunch or dinner.

-There was the choice of a fully English breakfast which was great comfort food and continental options like orange juice, cereals, toast and pastries too.
+There was the choice of a full English breakfast which was great comfort food and continental options like orange juice, cereals, toast, and pastries too.

 It was a really great way to set yourself up for some Devonshire adventures.